Obsessive Compulsive Disorder (OCD)

 Unfortunately, most physicians and healthcare professionals are unfamiliar with neurofeedback technology and its application to OCD.
 Even those who do know about it haven’t invested the time necessary to learn about it.
 At Center for Brain, we’ve been studying and working with neurofeedback technology for more than two decades and know exactly how to use it to help people with OCD.

-If you’re struggling with obsessive thoughts, please call the Center for Brain Training at 561-744-7616 for a free consultation to determine if neurofeedback can help you.
+If you’re struggling with obsessive thoughts, please call the Center for Brain Training at 561-744-7616 for a consultation to determine if neurofeedback can help you.